mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 As missiles can take several rounds to reach their targets, you should keep track of how many missiles remain within each salvo, reducing them as countermeasures take effect.

+#### Electronic Warfare
-Electronic Warfare: A Traveller performing sensor operator duties on a spacecraft can use the Electronic Warfare action to destroy or misdirect incoming missiles before they impact their vessel or another ship within Close range.
+A Traveller performing sensor operator duties on a spacecraft can use the Electronic Warfare action to destroy or misdirect incoming missiles before they impact their vessel or another ship within Close range.

 During the Actions Step, the sensor operator must succeed at a Difficult (10+) Electronics (sensors) check in order to destroy or render inert incoming missiles within a single salvo.
 The Effect of this check will immediately remove that many missiles from the salvo.

 Electronic Warfare may be performed upon a salvo multiple times over several rounds, with the effects being cumulative.
 However, a salvo may only be subjected to Electronic Warfare once per round, no matter how many sensor operators are available.

+#### Flee
-Flee: A spacecraft under missile attack may simply turn around and engage its maneuver drive, thrusting away from the missiles by increasing the Range Band between missiles and ship.
+A spacecraft under missile attack may simply turn around and engage its maneuver drive, thrusting away from the missiles by increasing the Range Band between missiles and ship.
 Missiles are extremely long-ranged weapons and so it is not normally possible to outrange a missile in this way but it can perhaps buy enough time to prolong electronic warfare or make a jump.

+#### Point Defense
-Point Defense: Finally, just as a salvo is about to strike, gunners may engage in point defense, as detailed on page 171.
+Finally, just as a salvo is about to strike, gunners may engage in point defense, as detailed on page 171.

 MISSILES and TARGETS When a missile salvo reaches its target, the missile makes an attack roll as normal in the Attack Step.
 However, neither the Gunner skill of the Traveller(s) that fired the salvo nor range are used as modifiers.
 Other modifiers, such as Evasive Action, are used as normal.